kaypiff/als/docs/getting-started.md

 ## Installation

 ### Dependencies
-ALS depends only on core utilities.
+ALS depends mostly on core utilities.
 These should be already installed on most Linux distributions.

 You **must** also have `sed` and `grep` installed on your systems but these are useful outside of ALS and you should have them anyway.